Grow a Profitable Business

 You can’t grow a profitable business without trust.
 How do you gain your clients trust?You can’t grow a profitable business without trust.
 Here are the 6 things that build trust.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 - Share your experiences: People appreciate transparency.
-As a highly private person, that’s a challenge.
-It took me awhile to get comfortable sharing my setbacks and mistakes.
-I now realize they serve an important purpose.
+As a highly private person, talking about myself felt uncomfortable.
+Over time I became more comfortable about sharing my setbacks and mistakes.
+I now realize talking about my experiences serves an important purpose.

 - Share Information: Share information about your processes and services.
 Your clients want to know about your system.
 This gives them confidence that you can deliver on your promise.